profsmucker/ta-works/Documentation/README.md

 		* Upload the file.
 		* Review the changes by previewing the page you changed again.
 4. [Review Applicants]
-	* Function: This page allows the AC to view basic student information and access links to edit student informatio and disqualify students from the TA process and change student rankings for courses.
+	* Function: This page allows the AC to view basic student information and access links to edit student information and disqualify students from the TA process and change student rankings for courses.
 This page also allows the AC to export all current student information.
 	* Scenarios for Use:
 		* 1 - The AC can export a complete list of applicant information to send to the GC.
 		* 2 - The AC can access links to edit student information, disqualify students from the TA process and change student rankings for courses.